 I think all decisions big and small in life should be weighed against this question…am I settling?
 Sure, on trivial things like where to go for lunch, settling might be okay.
 For big things like who to marry or which house to buy, settling is an obvious no-no. But there is a lot of grey area between those two extremes.
 One key area where I think too many people settle is when it comes to how they decorate and furnish their home.

-In my first two homes I settled a lot.
-In our last town home we painted the walls in the main living areas tan.
+In my first two homes, I settled a lot.
+In our last townhome we painted the walls in the main living areas tan.
 The color was actually called “broomstick”…seriously that should have warned us.
 We picked a color we thought was mainstream and neutral.
 We knew pretty quickly it wasn’t us, but visitors complimented on the color and we labored for days to paint all those walls.
 So we settled.
 We accepted a color we disliked.
 Finally, after a year on the market trying to sell the home, we worked up the courage to repaint every wall in a beautiful light grey.
-Immediately the space transformed, the color fit us, and we sold the home quickly after with multiple offers.
+Immediately the space transformed, the color fits us, and we sold the home quickly after with multiple offers.
 As soon as we stopped settling and started repainting, we thought to ourselves…we should have done this sooner!

 Define Your Style, Accept the Journey

 Settling has nothing to do with sticking to a budget or a timeline.
-We all have to make choices that match our budget and time, but within those constraints you don’t have to settle.
+We all have to make choices that match our budget and time, but within those constraints, you don’t have to settle.
 Settling is accepting the norm, it’s doing what your neighbors do, it is buying what is on the shelf at your local big box store.
 Settling is the easy way out.
 It’s letting someone else define your style for you.

-Style is individual and unique.
+Your decorating style is individual and unique.
 There is no right or wrong, as long as you stay true to your unique style.
 My favorite colors to decorate with are teal, lime, turquoise, and yellow.
 My palette is unique (see my whole house color scheme and my accent color palette).
 Those colors are not readily available from mass retailers.
 I have to look a bit harder to find the right pieces, to get the right color.
 Sometimes I just have to make it myself.
 But I don’t ever settle.
 Furnishing and decorating a home doesn’t have to be a race.
 To truly embrace and develop your own style in your home will be a journey.

 In our current home, we went without chairs in our family room for nearly two years.
 Having only a couch limited our seating when we had company over.
 We resorted on occasion to sitting on the floor or dragging the yellow chairs in from the office (as seen in some semi-before shots of the family room).
 We just recently found the right chairs, but they have the wrong fabric.
 See it is a journey.
 It took us nearly two years to find the chairs and they are not perfect yet.
 The journey continues.
 We could have settled a long time ago on another pair of chairs, but we would never have been satisfied with them.
 Making a home takes patience.